 - It assumes people don’t become continually more pro-Leave as they age anyway

 A Generous Way of Stating the Argument

 Instead of dismissing all arguments based YouGov’s work as pseudo-analytical rubbish, here’s the case expressed generously:

 - Younger people strongly prefer Remain, and older people Leave (even if YouGov is 8% out as it was in the referendum this strong trend is still true)

 - Younger people have much longer to live with the decision than older people (even if you correctly use conditional probabilities)

 - We’ll grant that people may not become more EU resistant as they age

-- Therefore, when you vote you should consider the others that will have to live with your decision, long after you’ve joined Elvis
+- Therefore, when you vote you should consider others who’ll be living with your decision, long after you’ve joined Elvis

 I’ve ignored the criticism about band sizes because the trend is clear.
-The point about young people not turning out to vote may explain why Leave won, but is a red herring here and not relevant to this argument.
+Young people not turning out to vote may explain why Leave won, but that’s not relevant to the argument.

-If I’ve done my job properly, the argument should now look reasonable, and we can understand the protagonist’s point well enough to get beyond Punch & Judy.
+If I’ve done my job properly, the argument should now look reasonable.
+We should now understand the protagonist’s point well enough to get beyond Punch & Judy.